-Over the period of acquiring the 2D JRES spectrum we typically observe an overall field drift of approximately 60 ppm over the course of $\sim$ 30 minutes.
-The change in chemical shift was calculated relative to the first spectrum and the change in chemical shift for each JRES step was then fit to a $4^{th}$ order polynomial Figure 2 (b).
-We found a $4^{th}$ order polynomial to be sufficient resulting in a residual < +/-0.05 ppm (see Figure 2 (c)), significantly smaller compared to the observed proton 225 linewidth of $\sim 3 \text{ Hz}$ (0.2 ppm).
-Each transient of the JRES experiment, including different phase cycle steps, were stored separately so that a field drift correction could be applied before the phase cycle.
-In addition to chemical shift, the 1D proton reference spectra were also used to correct the spectral phase of each step in the JRES experiment (a detailed description is given in the SI).
-In addition to the field drift, we also observed a phase drift over the course of the experiment, which we attribute to two different effects: 1) the acquisition delay (spectrometer deadtime) will result in a linear phase roll in the frequency domain as the field drifts, and 2) instrumental and environmental instabilities (e.g. ambient temperature fluctuations in the room).
+Over the period of acquiring the 2D JRES spectrum we typically observe an overall field drift of approximately 60 ppm over the course of ~ 30 min.
+The change in chemical shift was calculated relative to the first spectrum, and the change in chemical shift for each JRES step was then fit to a fourth-order polynomial Fig. 2b.
+We found a fourth-order polynomial to be sufficient, resulting in a residual $< \pm 0.05$ ppm (see Fig. 2c), significantly smaller compared to the observed proton linewidth of ~ 3 Hz (0.2 ppm).
+Each transient of the JRES experiment, including different phase cycle steps, was stored separately so that a field drift correction could be applied before the phase cycle.
+In addition to chemical shift, the 1D proton reference spectra were also used to correct the spectral phase of each step in the JRES experiment (a detailed description is given in the Supplement).
+In addition to the field drift, we also observed a phase drift over the course of the experiment, which we attribute to two different effects: (1) the acquisition delay (spectrometer dead time) will result in a linear phase roll in the frequency domain as the field drifts, and there are (2) instrumental and environmental instabilities (e.g., ambient temperature fluctuations in the room).
 All these effects can be corrected for by interleaved spectral referencing.
-All processing was performed using the python package DNPLab.
+All processing was performed using the Python package DNPLab.